MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/real-async.md

 2. Return *true* to run the operation in real async by default.

-#### Method 2: canSysRealAsyncOperationId
+#### Method 2: getSysRealAsyncOperationId

-By default, the `canSysRealAsyncOperationId` method returns an empty string.
+By default, the `getSysRealAsyncOperationId` method returns an empty string.

 - Override this new method, and return the ID of the current operation.
 For example, if the operation is confirming a sales order, return the `SalesId` value of the order.